 24

-As the Illusionary World transitions into winter, new hardships arise for the Illusionary Girl and the Garbage Doll, adding layers to their mysterious tale.
-Simultaneously, Tomoya and Nagisa embark on a poignant journey filled with emotional highs and lows that strengthen their bond and bring depth to their characters.
+As the Illusionary World shifts into winter, fresh challenges confront the Illusionary Girl and the Garbage Doll, enriching their enigmatic narrative.
+In parallel, Tomoya and Nagisa embark on a heartfelt journey, navigating poignant moments that test and deepen their connection and personal growth.

 Recommended: